 The Balcony Club - atop the Lakewood Theater, Dallas, TX

-Camp Can Do - MS retreat/campout, near Brenham, TX
+Camp Can Do - MS retreat/campout, near Burton, TX

 Camp NashBill, Quiet Valley Ranch, TX